 Verify that the zone has been created.

-In Contoso.com, under Settings, select Virtual network links.
+In Contoso.com, under DNS Management, select Virtual network links.

 Option | Value |